Katarina-Slotova/ft_printf/README.md

 # ft_printf
-Because i’m tired of using putnbr and putstr.
+Because I’m tired of using putnbr and putstr.